-City Fixtures: Use this setting if the motor home can be hooked up to an external pressurized water source (referred to as "city water").
+City Fixtures: Use this setting if the motorhome can be hooked up to an external pressurized water source (referred to as "city water").
 If needed, sanitize the water system prior to travel.

-- Move the water heater bypass valves (if equipped) to the NORMAL position (supply line valves ON, middle mixer valve OFF).
-The tankless water heater has no bypass. - Remove the city water connection inlet cap and attach a nontoxic drinking water hose to the city water connection inlet and the other end to a pressurized water source. - Place the utility center valves in the "CITY FIXTURES" position.
+- 1. Move the water heater bypass valves (if equipped) to the NORMAL position (supply line valves ON, middle mixer valve OFF).
+The tankless water heater has no bypass. - 2.
+Remove the city water connection inlet cap and attach a non-toxic drinking water hose to the city water connection inlet and the other end to a pressurized water source. - 3.
+Place the utility center valves in the "CITY FIXTURES" position.
 (Fig A). - 4.
 Turn ON the water at the external water source. - 5.
-Enter the motor home and open the cold water supply faucets to bleed air from the water lines.
-When the water lines are nearly full, you may experience some "air pockets."
-Allow these to escape before closing the cold water supply faucets. - The tank (storage) water heater (if so equipped) will fill first, followed by the supply lines and faucets.
+Enter the motorhome and open the cold water supply faucets to bleed air from the water lines.
+When the water lines are nearly full, you may experience some "air pockets".
+Allow these to escape before closing the cold water supply faucets.